Product Updates

 New

-We are pleased to announce the new stable releases for our IDE plugins.
+We are pleased to announce the release of new stable versions for our IDE plugins.
 The new versions are:

 This release is focused on enhancing stability and reliability, with key updates including:

-Please consult the changelog for each of our plugins for a more detailed list of other bug fixes and enhancements.
+Please refer to the changelog for each of our plugins for a more detailed list of additional bug fixes and enhancements.
+You can learn more about the Snyk IDE plugins in our Learn resources.

 If you have any questions, feel free to reach out to the Snyk support team.